ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/raspberry_pi_3_setup.md

 ### [Install ROS](#install-ros)

-**Warning :** The contents in this chapter corresponds to the Raspberry Pi 3 which will be the main computer of **TurtleBot3 Burger and Waffle Pi**.
+`Warning` The contents in this chapter corresponds to the Raspberry Pi 3 which will be the main computer of **TurtleBot3 Burger and Waffle Pi**.
 Do **NOT** apply this instruction to your Remote PC (your desktop PC or laptop).
 {: .notice--warning}

-**Note :** This instruction takes about 1 hours to install ROS and related packages for TurtleBot3.
+`Note` This instruction takes about 1 hours to install ROS and related packages for TurtleBot3.
 Elapsed time may vary depending on network environment.
 {: .notice--info}

 ![](/assets/images/platform/turtlebot3/logo_ros.png)